suketa/ruby-duckdb/README.md

 ## Pre-requisite setup (Linux):
 1. Head over to the [DuckDB](https://duckdb.org/) webpage

-2. Download the latest C++ package
+2. Download the latest C++ package release for DuckDB

 3. Move the files to their respective location:
     - Extract the `duckdb.h` and `duckdb.hpp` file to `/usr/local/include`